MicrosoftDocs/biztalk-docs/biztalk/core/the-party-for-this-as2-interchange-must-contain-a-value-for-as2-from.md

 ---
+description: "Learn more about: The party for this AS2 interchange must contain a value for AS2-From"
 title: "The party for this AS2 interchange must contain a value for AS2-From | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"